samschott/maestral/README.md

 - `maestral ls DROPBOX_PATH`: Lists the contents of a directory on Dropbox.
 - `maestral log show|clear|level`: Command group to manage logging.

-Use `maestral --help` to view all available commands.

 Maestral currently supports the syncing of multiple Dropbox accounts by running multiple instances.
 This needs to be configured from the command line.
 For example, before running `maestral gui`, one can set up a new configuration with `maestral config new`.
 The